hhru/api/docs_eng/resumes.md

 visibility type and moderators' comments.

 If the CV doesn't exist or unavailable for the user, `404 Not Found` will be returned.

-If the contacts view is unavailable with the current authorization, the corresponding fields will have `null`.
+If the full info of the CV is unavailable with the current authorization, the corresponding fields will have `null` and field `can_view_full_info` will have `false` value.

 ```json
 {